mounicanaidu/manyamPlotlyTimeline/README.md

 }]
 ```

-#### Call ManyamPlotlyTimeline method on the object create the grid
+#### Call generateTimelinePlot method on the object create the grid
 ```javascript
 var params = {
     data: data,